devnithw/julia-math/README.md

-# Julia Tutorials
+# Julia Mathematical Modelling

-This is a collection of Pluto notebooks containing tutorials of mathematical applications, data science and machine learning written in **Julia programming language**.
+This is a collection of Pluto notebooks containing tutorials of mathematical applications, modelling and data science written in **Julia programming language**.

 ### How to follow